CodyDegraffeNiles/Cacophony/README.md

 ### Technologies Implemented
 ----

+- FrontEnd

 * React and Redux for frontend state management and component rendering.
     * CSS to provide the stlying necessary for the react components.
 * Javascript to provide the logic of the frontend.
 * Ruby on Rails for robust backend logic and database managment.
 * PostgreSQL for the database.